voidly

 Host a probe (Pi, VPS, spare laptop)

-The probe is a single-purpose process — measures censorship of ~80 domains every 5 minutes and reports to api.voidly.ai/v1/probe/results over HMAC.
+The probe is a single-purpose process — measures censorship of ~4,000+ domains across 130 countries and reports to api.voidly.ai/v1/probe/results over HMAC.
 Runs as a dedicated non-root user, uses pinned TLS, never exposes your location to other probe operators.

 Related